 Florence Food Guide: What to Eat in Florence and Where

 Travelling to a country whose cultural identity is based on its culinary heritage can be daunting and even overwhelming.
-Walking from Ponte Vecchio to the Basilica of Santa Maria Novella in Florence, you will surely stumble across at least fifty different restaurants – candle-lit osterie, small trattorie with red and white tablecloths, pizzerie displaying the best pizzas, or even the typical Florentine taverne.
+Walking from Ponte Vecchio to the Basilica of Santa Maria Novella in Florence, you will surely stumble across at least fifty different restaurants – candle-lit osterie, small trattorie with red and white tablecloths, pizzerie displaying the best pizza in Florence, or even the typical Florentine taverne.

 They all flaunt what looks, to the eyes of a foreigner, like wonderfully authentic Italian food.
 Sadly, that is not always the case, especially in very touristy cities like Florence.